 *** Check out our detailed page for the He Said, She Said Game (including a free printable for you to download).

 What’s in Your Purse?

-Why people love it: It’s hilarious to see the random things that people carry in their purse.
+Why people love it: It’s hilarious to see the random things that people carry in their purses.

 How to play: Hand out a game card and something to write with to each player.
-Each card will have a list of random items with a point value given for each item (typically 1 , 5 or 10 points).
-The players will go through their purse or bag and award themselves points for each item that they have.
+Each card will have a list of random items with a point value given for each item (typically 1, 5, or 10 points).
+The players will go through their purses or bag and award themselves points for each item that they have.
 The player with the most points is the winner.